 Since you just walked through the bridge, you are happy to know that the Philosophers Way (route) is close to the point you are.
 You are also at the “rich” area of Heidelberg.
 You will understand this by the type of old aristocratic houses.

 Just spot the small sign that says so, that leads through a narrow (but long) uphill stone-paved path to a circular route.
-Now you are in the philosophers path.
+Now you are in the philosophers’ way.
 That path before reaching the Philosophers one is called Schlangenweg (Winding Path).

-What is this Philosophenweg about? “…Heidelberg’s university professors & philosophers found this path a congenial place where they could talk seriously and contemplate while enjoying the charming view of the Neckar…”.
+What is this Philosophenweg about? “…Heidelberg’s university professors & philosophers found this path a harmonious place where they could talk seriously and contemplate while enjoying the charming view of the Neckar…”.

 That is exactly as described and is indeed very beautiful.
 Take some water with you as there are no places to get any, except one kiosk near a crossroad that gets you higher in the Heiligenberg Hill and another coffee house near the top of the hill (which is far).

-This route is a very nice promenade route but if you want to get deeper in the hill forest and examine some ancient ruins and an ancient theater then you need to go up… and deep.
+This route is a lovely promenade route, but if you want to get deeper in the hill forest and examine some ancient ruins and an old theater, then you need to go up and deep.

 Hiking Heiligenberg Hill

-We suggest to take the signs towards the Heiligenber Hill.
+We suggest taking the signs towards Heiligenber Hill.

 That is a very nice one, almost all done in asphalt road but through the forest.

-A very pleasant hiking, through this -absolutely- quite German forest.
+Enjoyable hiking, through this -absolutely- quiet German forest.
 No birds were singing, just quietness.

-There are many hiking routes starting from various points of the hill.
-Some end up at the castle, while others go around the hill and in the city of Heidelberg.
+Many hiking routes are starting from various points of the hill.
+Some end up at the castle, while others go around the mountain and in the city of Heidelberg.

 Make sure you have enough time before getting dark.